Scalable Quantum Reinforcement Learning on NISQ Devices with Dynamic-Circuit Qubit Reuse and Grover Optimization: Demonstrations and Results

 The action, next state, and reward registers are similarly reset to $\ket{0}$ after each measurement so that they can be repurposed for the next interaction.
 At each subsequent time step, the QMDP interaction routine is identically reapplied.
-The action register (qAction) is reinitialized into a uniform superposition using Hadamard gates, followed by the application of the state transition and reward operations, implemented via multi-controlled $Ry(\theta)$ and CNOT gates.
-Upon completion of each interaction, the relevant registers are measured into the classical register (cReg), reset, and the resulting next state (qNextState) is propagated to the state register (qState) to serve as the starting point for the next time step.
+The action register (\texttt{qAction}) is reinitialized into a uniform superposition using Hadamard gates, followed by the application of the state transition and reward operations, implemented via multi-controlled $Ry(\theta)$ and CNOT gates.
+Upon completion of each interaction, the relevant registers are measured into the classical register (\texttt{cReg}), reset, and the resulting next state (\texttt{qNextState}) is propagated to the state register (\texttt{qState}) to serve as the starting point for the next time step.
 This procedure is repeated for $t=1$ and $t=2$, enabling all three agent–environment interactions to be executed in sequence within a single quantum circuit.
-In this dynamic-circuit approach, only seven qubits are required to model the complete three-step interaction, whereas a conventional static QMDP implementation~\cite{thet2025} requires 7×$T$ qubits for $T$ time steps, since each step necessitates a separate allocation of quantum registers.
-For three time steps, this corresponds to 7 qubits in the dynamic case versus 21 qubits in the static case.
-A static three–timestep circuit is provided in the Appendix~\ref{appendixA} (Fig.~\ref{fig:two_state_block_static}) to contrast with the dynamic version and to highlight the additional register overhead incurred without dynamic-circuit operations.
+In this dynamic-circuit approach, only seven qubits are required to model the complete three-step interaction, whereas a static QMDP implementation~\cite{thet2025} requires 7×$T$ qubits for $T$ time steps, since each step necessitates a separate allocation of quantum registers.
+For three time steps, this corresponds to 7 qubits in the dynamic implementation versus 21 qubits in the static QMDP circuit.
+This reduction transforms the qubit complexity of multi-step QMDPs from linear scaling $O(T)$ to constant complexity $O(1)$, thereby establishing scalability with respect to the interaction horizon.
+A static three-step QMDP implementation is provided in Appendix~\ref{appendixA} (Fig.~\ref{fig:two_state_block_static}) for comparison, highlighting the additional register overhead incurred in the absence of dynamic-circuit operations.

+Consequently, the proposed dynamic-circuit formulation significantly reduces qubit overhead through systematic measurement and reuse.
+By preserving quantum coherence within each interaction step while employing classical sampling across time, the architecture enables scalable planning over longer horizons on near-term quantum hardware.
+This efficiency is achieved by recycling qubits without compromising the quantum structure of the transition dynamics, while maintaining algorithmic correctness and the essential quantum features of the QMDP model.
+As a result, the framework expands the class of QMDP problems that can be practically implemented on current and emerging quantum devices.